The Genesis of Adventist Churches in Chattanooga

 Just two years after inception, the church's membership doubled.
 Growth occurred at a rapid pace, forcing members to change locations various times.
 Their final move occurred in 2003 when they purchased the sanctuary in which they currently reside.

-At Chattanooga First, a traditional congregation, the average age of the membership is 40-45.
+At Chattanooga First, a traditional congregation, the average age of the membership is 40-45, according to church leaders.
 Although the Chattanooga/Collegedale area is full of young SDA’s, Chattanooga First struggles greatly with their young adult attendance.
 They are seeing approximately 20 young adults each Sabbath.

 “On the books, we have 420 [members], but on a given Sabbath we have about 180 to 200 in attendance,” said Christopher Sauve, the church's associate pastor.